zsq978663747/Documentation/BOSCoreTechnicalWhitePaper.md

 ## Issuance Method

-The initial circulation of BOS is 1 billion.
-100 million is managed by the BOS Foundation and will be unlocked in 10 years.
-In addition, the EOS main network snapshot will be taken on December 10th.
-And at that time, a 1:1 EBOS candy airdrop will be conducted.
-EBOS can be converted to BOS in a ratio of 100:1; the remaining 900 million BOS will be exchanged in batches with BTC, ETH, EOS on the BOS chain.
+The initial supply of BOS is 1 billion.
+100 million will be managed by the BOS Foundation and will be unlocked in 10 years.
+In addition,1 billion for ecological incentives (10 million direct airdrops on EOS mainnet accounts, 20 million as excellent node and DApp team rewards, 70 million for DApp user incentives), and the remaining 800 million BOS will be exchanges in batches on the mainnet BOS.

-The annual increase amount of issuance is 2%, among which the node reward is 1%.
-This part remains unchanged with EOSIO; 0.8% for developer rewards and 0.2% for governance incentives.
+The annual inflation is 2%, among which the BP rewards is 1%, 0.8% for developer rewards and 0.2% for governance incentives.

 ## Developer Rewards